-While the six-month Safe Sleep Guidelines sunset Aug.
-2, 2016, City enforcement will prioritize areas that have the greatest negative impact on livability.
-The City will continue to work with social service providers and Police Bureau to communicate to homeless people the situations that will be prioritized for enforcement.
-Police will continue to use compassion in enforcement, recognizing that the city doesn’t have enough shelter beds for everyone, and that some people have to sleep outside.
+City enforcement will prioritize areas that pose the greatest risk to public health and safety.
+The City will continue to work with social service providers and the Portland Police Bureau to actively clean up campsites and help to get individuals the services they need.
+Police will continue to use compassion in enforcement, recognizing that the City doesn’t have enough shelter beds for everyone, and that some people have to sleep outside.

-Should higher-impact camping exist, the City will remove camps, with an emphasis on explaining how and where they can move to a low-impact area and where they can go to have an indoor bed space.
+Should higher-impact camping exist, the City will remove camps, with an emphasis on explaining how they can camp in a low-impact way and where they can go to have an indoor bed space.